DarlingtonProgramming/DarBots-Shared-Doc/sharedlib/README.md

 # [Darbots FTC SharedLib](https://github.com/DarlingtonProgramming/FTC-Darbots-SkyStone)

-FTC SharedLib is an opensource library written by David Cao primarily for the ease of development of the FTC competition softwares.
+Darbots FTC SharedLib is an opensource library written by David Cao primarily for the ease of development of the FTC competition softwares.
+To view the code, see [Our Repository](https://github.com/DarlingtonProgramming/FTC-Darbots-SkyStone)

 ## Major advantages

-1. Encoder + Gyro Guided + Steadily Speeding Up Autonomous X / Z Axis Movements with ever fewer lines of code than native FTC codes.
+1. Encoder + Gyro Guided + Steadily Speeding Up Autonomous X / Z Axis Movements with even fewer lines than native FTC codes.
 2. Position Tracker based on encoder + Vuforia.
 3. Wrapped up season game element recognition classes.
 (Both Tensorflow Skystone Recognition + Vuforia Skystone Recognition)
 4. Prevention of DC Motor from stalling by adding a time limit to each motor movement